ludjan/WeatherConditions/README.md

 A simple MVVM app, where a user can add and see result of WeatherConditions.
 A WeatherCondition, in this context, is simply some condition that can be true depending on the weather.

+Have a look at some sketches for UI, https://github.com/ludjan/WeatherConditions/blob/main/weatherConditions.pdf

 For example, user could create a WeatherCondition which will become true if the air temperature is bigger than 20 degrees.

 It's a convenient and fun way to check the weather forcast!